fakahil/PyPD/README.md

 4. Restore blurred images and correct for the PSF choosing between the Wiener filter and the Richardson-Lucy filter

 The parameters of this class:
-  1. the pair of focused and defocused images,
+  1. the pair of focused and defocused images, the input image should have a format of `2xsize_xxsize_y`.
   2. the parameters of the `Telescope` class
   3. `cutoff` frequency for the noise filtering
   4.  `reg`: regularization parameter for the Wiener filter